sequelize/sequelize/docs/docs/models.md

 }
 ```

-**N.B.: **It is important to stick to using the `setDataValue()` and `getDataValue()` functions &lpar;as opposed to accessing the underlying "data values" property directly&rpar; - doing so protects your custom getters and setters from changes in the underlying model implementations &lpar;i&period;e&period; how and where data values are stored in your model instances&rpar;
+**N.B:** It is important to stick to using the `setDataValue()` and `getDataValue()` functions (as opposed to accessing the underlying "data values" property directly) - doing so protects your custom getters and setters from changes in the underlying model implementations.

 ## Validations